NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ## User Experience (UX)
 ### User Stories

-The first step taken was to the establish the user stories identifying the needs and requirements for the site.
+The first step taken was to establish the user stories identifying the needs and requirements for the site.
 These have further provided the foundation for the project allowing me to categorise the development and deployment using agile methodology.

 Each user story below has the initial story along with acceptance criteria.
 These both would need be satisfied during development, testing and deployment for the user story to be considered a success.